-All the 42 Banks are categorized into three groups; Tier 1, Tier 2 and Tier 3.
+All the 44 commercial banks in Kenya are categorized into three groups; Tier 1, Tier 2 and Tier 3.
 This is based on a weighted index of all their net assets, capital, and reserves, customer deposits, number of loans and deposit accounts.
 These banks are considered to be safe by CBK and control almost 50% of the Kenyan banking sector market share.

 According to the Central Bank of Kenya, Tier 1 banks have a weighted index of five percent and above, Tier banks have an index of between one and five percent while Tier three banks have a weighted index of below 0 percent.

 List of Tier 1 Banks in Kenya as of 2019